 Used in a wide range of Provençal dishes, Herbes de Provence is easy enough to make if you have a supply of dried herbs.

 Simply put 2 tbsps each of rosemary, thyme, basil, marjoram and parsley, and 1 tablespoon each of fennel seed, oregano and tarragon, together in a mixing bowl; mix thoroughly and store in an air-tight container.

 The sweet bay or bay laurel is a perennial evergreen tree which is the only form of laurel to be used in cooking.

 Bay is grown from a small plant and needs protection during the cold weather.

 They can be grown in tubs and make beautiful displays for your garden and growing herbs is easy this way.

 Bay leaves are shiny, smooth and dark with a strong aromatic scent.
 They can be picked for use throughout the year.

-Bay can be used either dried or fresh to flavour sauces, stews or used in marinades.
+Bay can be used either dried or fresh to flavour sauces, and stews or used in marinades.

-It is indispensible in a bouquet garni, or ‘the broth posy’ as it is also known, when used to flavour good cooking.
+It is indispensable in a bouquet garni, or ‘the broth posy’ as it is also known when used to flavour good cooking.

 Bay adds its spicy flavour to meat and vegetables, fish, soups and stews.